 The members of the IICI team represent a broad range of product development and delivery expertise, including regulatory affairs, project coordination, biosafety, nutrition and communication.
-Nigel Taylor, Ph.D., Interim Director, Donald Danforth Plant Science Center Senior Research Scientist and Principal Investigator
+Don MacKenzie, Ph.D., Executive Director

-Nigel Taylor is the Dorothy J. King Distinguished Investigator and Senior Research Scientist at the Donald Danforth Plant Science Center.
-He currently serves as Interim Director of the Institute for International Crop Improvement and is principal investigator of the Virus Resistant Cassava for Africa (VIRCA) project.
+Nigel Taylor is the Dorothy J. King Distinguished Investigator and Senior Research Scientist at the Donald Danforth Plant Science Center and is principal investigator of the Virus Resistant Cassava for Africa (VIRCA) project.
 Prior to joining the Danforth Center, Nigel worked at the Scripps Research Institute in La Jolla, California.
 His expertise centers on the plant tissue culture and the genetic transformation technologies required to deliver genetically improved cassava to famers in East and West Africa.
 A native of Scotland, Nigel received his bachelor’s degree in botany from University of Glasgow and his Ph.D. in plant tissue culture from the University of Bath, United Kingdom.

 Hector Quemada, Ph.D., Director of the Biosafety Resource Network